<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://www.corkluxurytravel.com/?p=1953</guid>

 <description><![CDATA[<p>Hello, I’m John O’Connell, and welcome to Cork Luxury Travel, where we provide private chauffeur tours in County Cork and the South West of Ireland.
-Picture this: you’re gliding through the emerald hills of Ireland’s south west, where the landscape begs you to lower the window and breathe in the fresh, salty air.
-The road curves...</p>
+Picture this: you’re gliding through the emerald hills of Ireland’s south west, where the landscape begs you to lower the window...</p>

 <p>The post <a href="https://www.corkluxurytravel.com/the-art-of-slow-travel-in-ireland-how-our-chauffeur-tours-encourage-mindful-exploration/">The art of slow travel in Ireland: How our chauffeur tours encourage mindful exploration</a> appeared first on <a href="https://www.corkluxurytravel.com">Cork Luxury Travel</a>.</p>